iracooke/protk/README.md

 ***
 ## What is it?

 Protk is a wrapper for various proteomics tools.
-Initially it focusses on MS/MS database search and validation.

-## Why do we need a wrapper around these tools

-The aim of protk is present a consistent interface to numerous proteomics tools that is as uniform as possible.
-Protk also provides built-in support for managing protein databases.
+It aims to present a consistent interface to a wide variety of tools and provides support for managing protein databases.

 ***